-The History and Popularity of Hoop Earrings
+The History of Hoop Earrings

 While hoop earrings of all sizes and styles seem to be having a moment, there are many jewelry lovers and historians who would argue the style has always been in vogue.
 Hoops in all metals and sizes have been around about as long as jewelry itself.